Judge-Girl/Judge-Girl-Documentation-Website/docs/software-design/system-architecture/README.md

 - We use PostgreSQL for `Student Service` and `Exam Service` for the reason that:
     - They require a stronger consistency within aggregates since **they are very crucial**.
-    > We can't tolerate any consistency issue in Student or Exam's data
+    > We can't tolerate any inconsistency issue in Student or Exam's data

 ---